Withdrawals While Employed by Boston University

 - Higher education expenses for you, your spouse, children or other tax dependents

 - Major, uninsured medical expenses for you or your dependents

 - Expenses to prevent eviction from your primary residence, or mortgage foreclosure

 - Funeral expenses for your parents, spouse, children, or other tax dependent

 - Expenses for the repair of your primary residence that would qualify for casualty deduction under federal tax rules (but without regard to the 10% limit)

 The plan administrator must abide by these rules in considering requests for hardship withdrawals.

 You may withdraw contributions credited to your TIAA Group SRA account prior to January 1, 1989, and related earnings, at any time.

 Withdrawals are paid as a lump sum in cash.
-To make a withdrawal, you must complete and submit the appropriate withdrawal form, available from Fidelity and TIAA.
+To make a withdrawal, you must complete and submit the appropriate withdrawal form by contacting the appropriate recordkeeper.
 You may start making withdrawals or start receiving installment or annuity payments from the plan once you reach age 59½, even though you are still employed at Boston University.

 Please note: In general, if you are under age 59½ when you make an in-service withdrawal, unless an exception applies, your money will be subject to a 10% penalty tax, in addition to regular income tax if applicable.